linto-ai/linto-stt/whisper/README.md

 But we advise not to use a companion wav2vec alignment model.
 This is not needed neither tested anymore.

-### Docker
-The transcription service requires docker up and running.

 ### (micro-service) Service broker and shared folder
 The STT only entry point in task mode are tasks posted on a message broker.
 Supported message broker are RabbitMQ, Redis, Amazon SQS.